zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/create-a-password-store/6/_index.md

-## 6. Create a data bag item for the database password
+## 6. Put the customer database password in the data bag

-Now let's follow the same process to create an encrypted data bag item to hold the password for our database instance.
+Now let's follow the same process to create an encrypted data bag item to hold the password for our web app's customer database.

 Create a file named <code class="file-path">db\_admin.json</code> in the <code class="file-path">data\_bags/passwords</code> directory and add these contents.